Kolvi Caves: Architecture

-The caves are in state of natural weathering resulting complete damage on northern and eastern side, but their remains are important in the architecture.
-The group has 50 caves in which many caves have lost their figure faces due to decaying.
-Currently caves are not occupied.
+The caves are in a state of natural weathering resulting in complete damage on the northern and eastern sides, but their remains are important in the architecture.
+The group has 50 caves, many of which have lost their figure faces due to decaying.
+Currently the caves are not occupied.
 Few caves have open or pillared verandah.
+Originally ruins of 64 monk cells and similar structures were reported from Kholvi but presently Archaeological survey of India has located only 45 structures.
+A few elaborate multi-storey structures have also been preserved.
+The stupas and meditation halls also sporadically sport a circumabulation path or pradakshina path.
+The Kholvi shrines have images of the Buddha.
+The largest image is a 12 feet standing Buddha in a preaching posture.